mtkennerly/dunamai-action/README.md

 [Dunamai](https://github.com/mtkennerly/dunamai)
 to determine a dynamic version from your VCS tags.

+This requires access to Python in the workflow.

 ## Inputs
 * `install` (optional, default: `"latest"`):
   Version of Dunamai to install (e.g., "1.3.0").